 Despite this harsh life he learned the Celtic language and also the Celtic religion from his master who himself was a druid.

 This education helped him later for his missionary work among the Celtic people when he came back to Ireland.

 The reason for his return was because he imagined them calling for him to come back and walk among them.
 This is described in a surviving letter of Patrick’s.

 His date of death was March 17th 461AD.
 Two hundred years after his death he was recognized as the Patron Saint of Ireland.

 Thank You and Please Leave A Comment

 I hope you enjoyed my List Patron Saints of Britain and Ireland post.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.